abbybaumgarten/IMT542_I4/README.md

 if __name__ == "__main__":
     access_csv_local()

-## 🌐 Access Method: Pinterest HTML Download via HTTP
+## 🌐 Example 2: Pinterest HTML Download via HTTP

 This script uses a simple HTTPS request to download the raw HTML of a Pinterest board page.
 It is designed to demonstrate accessing a webpage using HTTP in Python.
 The URL is: https://www.pinterest.com/?boardId=335377572190761283